So, you’ve decided to take on a couch to half marathon training plan?

 Absolutely not.

 After running your first half, you will have a benchmark time to work off.
-Then you can start thinking about paces.
-But for this first one, just have fun and enjoy!
+Then you can start thinking about paces and adding speed work and tempo runs into your training plan.
+But for this first one, just have fun, and enjoy!

-There are several different methods runners and coaches use to train.
-These include pace, heart rate, and power meter (watt) training, but the best way to prepare for your first half marathon is by using the Rate of Perceived Exertion.
+Runners and coaches use several different methods to train.
+These include pace, heart rate, and power meter (watt) training, but the best way to prepare for your first half marathon is to use the Rate of Perceived Exertion.

 This way, you run based on how you feel and don’t try to push a pace you aren’t ready for.
 On the other hand, you won’t be held back by a high heart rate value popping up on your monitor if you are feeling great and can speed up a bit.

-Here is an equation to help you calculate how many grams of carbohydrates you should consume 36-48 hours previous to your race:
+Here is an equation to help you calculate how many grams of carbohydrates you should consume 36-48 hours prior to your race:

 For example, suppose you weigh 60 kilos.
-In that case, you should try and consume between 600-720 grams of carbohydrates the day or two days before your half marathon.
+In that case, you should try to consume 600-720 grams of carbohydrates the day or two before your half marathon.

 Remember, always eat foods you know your body will react to well.
 You don’t want any unpleasant tummy troubles on race day!